GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 - [MAX.gov](https://max.gov/){:target="_blank"} - Entrust Root CA-issued (non-COMMON-chained)
 - [NIST.gov](https://csrc.nist.gov/){:target="_blank"} - DigiCert Root CA-issued (non-COMMOM-chained)

 (% include alert-info.html content="Verify the certificate details and note the validation path and any errors.
-For no CTL testing, Chrome warning pages may vary depending on the certificate, but an Edge warning should say Error Code: DLG_FLAGS_INVALID_CA." %)
+For _no CTL entry_, Chrome warning pages may vary depending on the certificate, but an Edge warning should say Error Code: DLG_FLAGS_INVALID_CA." %)

 5. Open Internet Explorer/Edge and/or Chrome and clear cache.